ace-lectures/re21-devops/docs/Act_2.md

 **This class will stay as is.
 This is just a way to catch Junit, and asks the framework to start the cucumber process (with the `@RunWith(Cucumber.class)` annotation).**

-To remove a very annoying (advertisement) message from Cucumber, create a file named `cucumber.properties` in the `src/test/java/resources` (create it if it does nnot already exist) with the following contents:
+To remove a very annoying (advertisement) message from Cucumber, create a file named `cucumber.properties` in the `src/test/resources` (create it if it does not already exist) with the following contents:

 ```properties
 cucumber.publish.quiet=true